paultyng/terraform-provider-avi/website/docs/r/avi_fileobject.html.markdown

 The following arguments are supported:

 * `name` - (Required) Name of the file object.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `type` - (Required) Type of the file.
-Enum options - OTHER_FILE_TYPES, IP_REPUTATION, GEO_DB, TECH_SUPPORT, HSMPACKAGES, IPAMDNSSCRIPTS, CONTROLLER_IMAGE, CRL_DATA.
+Enum options - OTHER_FILE_TYPES, IP_REPUTATION, GEO_DB, TECH_SUPPORT, HSMPACKAGES, IPAMDNSSCRIPTS, CONTROLLER_IMAGE, CRL_DATA, IP_REPUTATION_IPV6.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials edition(allowed values- other_file_types), basic edition(allowed values- other_file_types), enterprise with cloud services edition.
 * `checksum` - (Optional) Sha1 checksum of the file.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `compressed` - (Optional) This field indicates whether the file is gzip-compressed.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 30.2.1.
 Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.